Book a Call

 Bryan: I love working with nonprofits that are deeply mission-focused and ready to grow.
 Those that care about building sustainable systems, stewarding their resources wisely, and expanding their impact in a healthy, intentional way.

-What has been your biggest win since joining the Relatable Nonprofit Mentorship program?
+What has been your biggest win since launching your business?

-Bryan: I’m new here, and really to consulting in general.
-However, I’ve signed 2 retainer clients in just under 3 months of actively launching BW Insights!
+Bryan: I’ve signed 2 retainer clients in just under 3 months of actively launching BW Insights!

-How had the Relatable Nonprofit Mentorship program supported your growth?
+How has the Relatable Nonprofit Mentorship program supported your growth?

-Bryan: I’m confident that Relatable Nonprofit will support my growth by giving me a structured space to refine my consulting model, strengthen my messaging, and learn from leaders who’ve built successful practices in the nonprofit sector.
+Bryan: Relatable Nonprofit has given me a structured space to refine my consulting model, strengthen my messaging, and learn from leaders who’ve built successful practices in the nonprofit sector.
 Having guidance, feedback, and accountability will help me scale BW Insights with clearer systems and a more confident voice.

 What’s one piece of advice you’d give to someone starting out as a nonprofit consultant?